acquayefrank/stream-auth/README.md

 ## To build and start an instance of the server for the first time:

+NB// Change the `example.env` file to `.env` and fill in the fields appropraitely

 1. > $ docker compose up -d
 2. > $ docker-compose exec node /bin/sh
 3. > $ ./scripts/run.sh

 Server is accessible at [http://localhost:3000/](http://localhost:3000/)

+## To create a mongo user

+1. > $ docker compose up -d
+2. > $ docker-compose exec node /bin/sh

+Known Issue:

+* When using docker on windows it may be a bit slow, [this](https://www.createit.com/blog/make-docker-on-windows-fast-again-2022/) should help.